ghi-electronics/Documentation/software/tinyclr/tutorials/google-cloud.md

 ![GCloud Create Message](images/gcloud-create-message.jpg)

-The device will recieve your message and display it in the Ouput window of Visual Studio.
+The device will receive your message and display it in the Output window of Visual Studio.

 ![GCloud Message in VS](images/gcloud-message-vs.jpg)